Performance measures for the two-node queue with finite buffers

-The two-node queue with a finite buffer space is one of the most extensively studied topics in queueing theory.
-Finite capacity buffers are usually used to model stochastic systems with limited storage capacity such as manufacturing, telecommunications or transportation applications.
-The two-node queue with a finite buffer space is often modeled as a two-dimensional random walk on a finite state space.
-Hence, it is sufficient to find performance measures of the corresponding two-dimensional random walk on a finite state space if we are interested in the performance of the two-node queue with a finite buffer space.
+The two-node queue is one of the most extensively studied topics in queueing theory.
+It can be often modeled as a two-dimensional random walk on the quarter-plane.
+Hence, it is sufficient to find performance measures of the corresponding two-dimensional random walk if we are interested in the performance of the two-node queue.
+In this work we analyze the steady-state performance of a two node queue for the particular case that one or both of the queues have finite buffer capacity.
+Our aim is to develop a general methodology that can be applied to any two-node queue that can be modeled as a two-dimensional random walk on (part of) the quarter-plane.

-A special case of the two-node queue with a finite buffers space, which has been extensively studied so far, is the tandem queue with a finite buffer space.
-An extensive list of papers on this topic is provided in~\cite{balsamo2011queueing, perros1994queueing}.
+A special case of the two-node queue with finite buffers at both queues which has been extensively studied so far, is the tandem queue with finite buffers.
+An extensive survey of results on this topic is provided in~\cite{balsamo2011queueing, perros1994queueing}.
 Most of these papers focus on the development of approximations or algorithmic procedures to find steady-state system performances such as throughput and the average number of customers in the system.
 A popular approach used in such approximations is decomposition, see~\cite{asadathorn1999decomposition, gershwin1987efficient}.
-The main variations of such a model are: three or more stations in the tandem queue~\cite{shanthikumar1994bounding}, multiple servers at each station~\cite{van1989simple, van2006performance}, optimal design for allocating finite buffers to the stations~\cite{hillier1995optimal}, general service time~\cite{van1987formal, van2004error}, etc. Numerical results of such approximations often imply that the proposed approximations are indeed the bounds of the specific performance measure.
-However, these approximation methods cannot be easily extended to a general method, which determines the steady-state performance measures of any two-node queue with finite buffers.
+The main variations of a two-node queue with finite buffers at both queues are: three or more stations in the tandem queue~\cite{shanthikumar1994bounding}, multiple servers at each station~\cite{van1989simple, van2006performance}, optimal design for allocating finite buffers to the stations~\cite{hillier1995optimal}, general service times~\cite{van1987formal, van2004error}, etc. Numerical results of such approximations often suggest that the proposed approximations are indeed bounds on the specific performance measure, however rigorous proofs are not always available.
+Moreover, these approximation methods cannot be easily extended to a general method, which determines the steady-state performance measure of any two-node queue with finite buffers at both queues.

 Van Dijk et al.~\cite{vandijk88tandem} pioneered in developing error bounds for the system throughput using the product-form modification approach.
 The method has since been further developed by van Dijk et al.~\cite{van1998bounds,vandijk88perturb} and has been applied to, for instance, Erlang loss networks~\cite{boucherie2009monotonicity}, to networks with breakdowns~\cite{van1988simple}, to queueing networks with non-exponential service~\cite{van2004error} and to wireless communication networks with network coding~\cite{goseling2013energy}.
 An extensive description and overview of various applications of this method can be found in~\cite{vandijk11inbook}.